Living with the symptoms of primary biliary cholangitisa (PBC) isn’t easy—but there is help available.

 — Diana, Arizona

 “When they say ‘fatigue,’ it’s just something you really can’t explain to people.
 It’s like you can go grocery and come back—something that’s simple—and come back and feel like I can’t do anything else anymore.
 I literally, I have to sit down.
 I cannot function anymore.
 I can’t do anything else.
 It’s an incredible...It’s like a feeling like it’s not just being tired—it’s like you feel I could just fall asleep standing up; like I can’t do this anymore.”

 — Nishele, Minnesota

-Take a look at some of the ways doctors address fatigue in people who have PBC.
+Take a look at some of the ways healthcare providers address fatigue in people who have PBC.

-Download this fact sheet to help you talk with your doctor about what might work for you.
+Download this fact sheet to help you talk with your healthcare team about what might work for you.

 The symptoms of PBC can be difficult to manage and may cause stress.

 PBC may increase the risk of depression, especially if your symptoms are not diagnosed and treated.
-It is important to speak with your doctor about how your symptoms affect you so he or she can help you manage those symptoms.
-Some people find it helpful to keep a journal to show their doctor how symptoms are worse or better at certain times of the day or during certain seasons.
+It is important to speak with your healthcare team about how your symptoms affect you so they can help you manage those symptoms.
+Some people find it helpful to keep a journal to show their healthcare team how symptoms are worse or better at certain times of the day or during certain seasons.

 The experience of PBC is different for each person.
 At MyPBCCoach.com, you can get a personalized conversation guide to help you make a management plan with your healthcare team.